 Personally, I think there are two things that make Target Retirement Funds attractive.

-- Easy – This is one of those buy it and forget it investments.
+This is one of those buy it and forget it investments.
 You just have to figure out when you want to retire and buy the fund with the closest retirement date.
-As you invest more money into your 401k, you’ll automatically add to your position without having to worry about asset allocation and regularly rebalancing your portfolio.
-This is perfect place to invest if you have uninvested money sitting in your 401k account.
+As you invest more money into your 401(k), you’ll automatically add to your position without having to worry about asset allocation and regularly rebalancing your portfolio.
+This is perfect for people who are afraid to get started with investing.

 |Vanguard Total Stk Market Idx Fd Inc||72.08%||0.15%|